Gotthard (band): Influences

 Influences include Led Zeppelin, AC/DC, Whitesnake, Deep Purple, Bon Jovi, Van Halen and Aerosmith.
 Singer Steve Lee was especially fond of Whitesnake.

 Gotthard also performed "Immigrant Song" (originally by Led Zeppelin) live and it featured exclusively on a CD by Classic Rock (a long running monthly UK rock magazine).
 "Hush" was also performed live and can be found on the Made In Switzerland and "D frosted" albums.

 They have also covered songs from Bob Dylan, The Hollies, Manfred Mann, ABBA, and The Move.

 In 2008, Gotthard was supporting act for one of their favourite bands Deep Purple, during Deep Purple's German Tour.
 They also played at the Magic Circle Music Festival alongside bands such as Manowar, Alice Cooper, Doro and W.A.S.P. in Bad Arolsen, Germany.

 Gotthard also opened up for US rock band Bon Jovi in Switzerland, Germany and Italy, and for Canadian rock star Bryan Adams.

 After forging a friendship during a Rock Meets Classic tour, Francis Rossi of Status Quo has collaborated with Gotthard by co-writing and featuring on multiple tracks: first, on the 2018 single "Bye Bye Caroline" from the album Defrosted 2 and then on the track "Missteria" from the 2020 album #13.
-"Bye Bye Caroline" was inspired by Status Quo's hit single Caroline from 1973.
+"Bye Bye Caroline" was inspired by Status Quo's song "Caroline" from 1973.